 Fortunately for whole life policy holders, the IRS does define dividends as a return of excess premium and therefore not taxable.
 However, be aware that if you take dividends in cash, you can owe taxes on dividends paid over and above the amount of premiums paid.
 Dividends re-invested as Paid-Up Additions are not taxed.

-In contract, cash dividends from public companies in the stock market are taxable.
+In contrast, cash dividends from public companies in the stock market are taxable.

 Are life insurance dividends guaranteed?
 If not, how reliable are they?